Home > Companies > Oura

 The subscription model generates predictable recurring revenue with high gross margins, while hardware sales provide upfront cash flow and customer acquisition.
 The company has achieved profitability by balancing the lower-margin hardware business with high-margin subscription revenue.

 The business model benefits from strong retention dynamics, as users who invest in the hardware and develop daily habits around their health data tend to maintain subscriptions long-term.
-The continuous data collection creates switching costs, while regular feature updates and AI improvements provide ongoing value that justifies the monthly fee.
+Retention at the 12-month mark is in the high 80s, with the fastest-growing segment being women in their early twenties.

 Competition